-Calabrese et al. (2013) show that mobile phone data can be used to describe people's movement patterns, as an alternative to traditional transport surveys.
+Calabrese et al. (2012) show that mobile phone data can be used to describe people's movement patterns, as an alternative to traditional transport surveys.
 They obtain mobile phone records of a million users in Boston during a three-month period to describe transportation needs.
 They discuss three challenges using mobile data.
 The first is that demographic information about individuals was not available due to privacy concerns.
 Secondly, mobile users were not necessarily representative of the whole population.
 Thirdly, the data were not formatted for this type of analysis.
 To address the first challenge, they used aggregated data in which users were collected into groups corresponding to the most detailed level of economic and demographic data that were available.
-The second issue introduces sample bias amongst the population.
-To validate the representativeness, Calabrese et al. (2013) calibrated the data based on information from security inspections of the vehicles, which included mileage condition, to check if the estimated mileages seemed realistic.
-Mobile phones are a growing data source through activated apps.
-Apps can track complete journeys, especially if the users have allowed apps to use GPS for tracking.
-Such apps can be supplied by private or public transportation entities, or they can be apps for navigation, health monitoring or other types.
-Data from these apps are typically managed by the organisation issuing the app, and not by the mobile network managers.
+They calibrated the data based on information from security inspections of the vehicles, which included mileage condition, to check if the estimated mileages seemed realistic.
+Holleczek et al. (2014) show that urban mobility patterns and transport mode choices can be derived from mobile phone call detail records (CDR) coupled with public transport data.
+A CDR includes the location of the cell tower each cell phone connects to, in the case of the network events initiating or receiving a phone call, sending or receiving a short message, or accessing the data network.
+The public transport dataset consists of trips made by 4.4 million anonymized users of Singapore's public transport system.
+In Singapore, passengers use smart cards when getting on and off trains and buses.
+The data include station and time of departure and arrival of each trip.